 Subalpine meadows filled with vibrant wildflowers and backdropped by snow capped mountains.
 Boulderfields squeaking with impossibly cute marmots and pikas.
 And finally, a turquoise-coloured lake with mirror-like reflections.

-Published November 2020.
+Published November 2020, updated March 2021.
 Eva Lake is located on the traditional territory of Syilx, Sinixt, Ktunaxa, and Secwepemc First Nations.
-Please be sure to follow No Trace principles to keep wildlife safe and nature beautiful.

 Eva Lake Trail: Hike Experience